Placeholder Picture

 The High Peak partnership of Methodist churches, also “zooms” services from one of the partnership churches.
 These are ideal for people who are unable or unsure about leaving their home.
 A further option is to engage with live YouTube streamed services, such as those from Methodist Central Hall, Westminster.
 For occasional visits, these give a sense of belonging to something bigger than our delightful village chapel.
 These supplement, rather than replace, our usual activities.

 Hard-to-Recycle Items.
-We are now a centre for collecting the following used items: toothbrushes, contact lenses and packaging; glasses (spectacles); batteries.
+We are a centre for collecting the following used items such as toothbrushes, contact lenses and packaging; glasses (spectacles); batteries, jewellery coins ans currency, stamps and various kinds of gadgets.
 You can bring them along for collection after our Sunday morning services (until about 12 noon).

 If you would like to join in any of these activities then please contact us via our website (https://www.stjohnshayfield.org.uk/ ) or email us at info@stjohnshayfield.org.uk or use Twitter:@HayfMethodists.